 Alright, you've unboxed your shiny new spin mop and you're ready to get cleaning.
 Putting it together is a breeze, and you'll be mopping in minutes.
 While specific models might have small differences, these four simple steps cover the basics for getting your mop assembled and ready for action.
 Let's get started!

-Step 1: Connect the Handle
+Step 1: Assembling the Mop Handle

 First things first, let's build the handle.
 You should have a few pole sections and a handle grip or cap.
 Start by screwing the pole sections together firmly.
 Most designs, like the Lola Revolution Spin Mop, are threaded to twist together easily.
 Make sure each connection is snug so the handle feels sturdy and doesn't wobble while you work.
 Once the poles are connected, attach the handle cap to the top.
 This gives you a comfortable grip for mopping and spinning.

-Step 2: Attach the Mop Head
+Step 2: Snapping on the Mop Head

 With the handle assembled, it's time to connect the microfiber mop head.
 Place the mop head flat on the floor.
 Line up the base of the handle directly over the center of the mop head.
 Apply gentle but firm pressure straight down.
 You should hear a distinct "click" sound.
 This click is your confirmation that the head is securely locked onto the handle.
 Give it a little lift to make sure it’s attached properly before you move on to the next step.

-Step 3: Prep the Bucket
+Step 3: Getting the Bucket Ready

 Now for the bucket.
 If you have a dual-bucket system, make sure the clean water reservoir and the dirty water spinner are latched together securely.
 Fill the clean water side up to the indicated fill line—you don't want to overfill it.
 Add a small amount of your favorite floor cleaner.
 Using the right amount of solution is key for streak-free floors.
 You can find a variety of great cleaning accessories to pair with your mop for the perfect clean.

-Step 4: Give It a Test Spin
+Step 4: Taking It for a Test Spin

 This is the fun part!
 Dip the mop head into the clean water, ensuring it's fully saturated.
 Then, transfer it to the spinner basket.
 Depending on your model, you'll either use a foot pedal or pump the handle up and down to start the spinning action.
 Give it a few pumps to wring out the excess water.
 The more you spin, the drier the mop head will be, which is great for floors that are sensitive to moisture.
 Now you're officially ready to start mopping